bizztreat/goodkit/README.md

 ###16-check-atribute-values.rb
 Checks if atribute is not missing any value and there are no extra values as well.

-This script has to parts: the first part is used to generate JSON file containing values of attributes
+This script has to parts:
-                          the second part checks the values from the JSON file For switching between these two parts use parameter -g "true/false"
+the first part is used to generate JSON file containing values of attributes the second part checks the values from the JSON file To switch between these two parts use parameter -g "true/false"

 To select the group of checked attributes use the parameter -a "Attribute1,Attribute2"